Specialist Travel Insurance

 What to do

 - If you’re stuck overseas and you’re unable to return to the UK, your existing policy will automatically extend in line with the terms and conditions for up to 30 days to cover you until you’re reasonably able to return home.
-This will only happen if you added natural disaster cover to your policy.

 - If you’re still in the UK and you haven’t travelled yet, the following rules apply: